sdr-enthusiasts/docker-acarshub/README.md

 The container implements a basic web interface, listening on port `80`, which will show messages as they are received.

-If `QUIET_LOGS` is disabled, received messages are also logged to the container log.
+If `QUIET_MESSAGES`is disabled, received messages are also logged to the container log.

 ## Which frequencies should you monitor